 The other point I feel this is making . . . the highest good for all involved . . .).
 Not just what is good for ourself, but everyone effected by what we do and think . . .
 Highly moral for every being effected “not morality according to circumstances or culture”!

-The physical asanas are exercise for a healthy body, for discipline — discipline is necessary in our life, we do sometimes have to do things we just don’t feel like doing . . . and in our modern life exercise is more needed — in the old days our lifestyle naturally had more exercise built into — not today.
+The physical asanas are exercise for a healthy body, and for some discipline — discipline is necessary in our life, we do sometimes have to do things we just don’t feel like doing . . . and in our modern life exercise is more needed — in the old days our lifestyle naturally had more exercise built into — not today.

 I want to expound on kundalini rising energy and leading a highly moral life; This means we get rid of “our agendas”, no longer do we want to operate looking for what is best for ourselves only — it’s not just about me or you.
 We want to operate in a way that what we do — even our vocation — is the highest good for all effected.
-And truly moral, not morality according to culture or circumstances takes into effect societies that put women down, this is not moral.
+And truly moral, not morality according to culture or circumstances takes into effect societies that put certain sexes or cultures down, this is not moral.
 Or if you steal because you are poor or hungry — it is still not moral.

 Here I will try to put in tangible terms what it is like when our “kundalini begins to rise”: